smklancher/KTM-Separation-Testing/README.md

 - Manually merge a batch of documents into one document: Select all documents, right click, Edit > Merge.
 - Test Separation with F9 or on the ribbon menu Process > Separate.
 This opens the Document Separation Results window, which shows the resulting separation and classification of the batch of pages.
-- If you want to actually separate the documents in your test set, at this point you would need to note the results (screenshots?), so that you can manually split at the same points.
+- If you want to actually separate the documents in your test set, at this point you would need to note the results (by writing them down or taking a screenshot), so that you can manually split at the same points after closing the window.

 ## Separation Testing Script

-This script makes it easier.
-Calling Separation_MergeDocsAndSeparate (ideally from the KTM Dev Menu) will do the same Test Separation approach without the manual steps.
-The result is that this can be run on a folder of documents and they will be merged together, then split and classified as they would at runtime.  you can then test on the documents further (Extract, Validate) as needed.
+To avoid the manual steps, call the included function Separation_MergeDocsAndSeparate merge all of the documents together, run Separation (classifiers and marking splits), then actually split the documents and classify them to mirror what happens at runtime.
+They can then be tested further (Extract, Validate) as needed.

+Ideally Separation_MergeDocsAndSeparate is called from the [KTM Dev Menu](https://github.com/smklancher/KTM-Dev-Menu) included in the project.

 ### TDS Test Project